rakshith111/Time-Stack/README.md

 # Time-Stack

 ## Prototype Goal
+## To create a web application that allows users to post messages to a server and retrieve all messages posted to the server.
+## Basic networking architecture
 ### Create a web application that allows users to post messages to a server and retrieve all messages posted to the server.
 ## Server Side (Windows)
 - POST Request to server with a JSON object containing a message